Nambers/Nambers/README.md

 Hi~ o(*￣▽￣*)ブ

-This name is "rainbow" in Latin
+This name means rainbow in the Latin

 Welcome to my [**BLOG**](https://blog.csdn.net/qq_40832960)